-Almost every firm, government agency, and other type of organization employs one or more financial managers.
+Almost every firm, government agency, and other type of organization employ one or more financial managers.
 Financial managers oversee the preparation of financial reports, direct investment activities, and implement cash management strategies.
 Managers also develop strategies and implement the long-term goals of their organization.
 The duties of financial managers vary with their specific titles, which include controller, treasurer or finance officer, credit manager, cash manager, risk and insurance manager, and manager of international banking.
 For most finance careers, you will need at least a bachelor's degree.
 If you would prefer to work in management, a master's in finance is highly recommended.

 Business majors who study finance will focus on mathematics, statistical analysis, technology, and ethics.
 Finance requires the development and use of critical thinking and problem solving skills.